Fkernel653/fm-dlp-core/README.md

 3. **Error Handling**
    - Gracefully handles corrupted config files with colored error messages
    - Automatically creates new config file if corrupted or missing

-4. **Thread-Safe Operations**
-   - Configuration file operations are atomic with proper error handling
    - Permission errors and OS errors are caught and reported

+4. **Atomic Operations**
+   - Configuration file operations create parent directories as needed
+   - Writes are performed via `Path.write_text()` with UTF-8 encoding

 ### Configuration Profiles

 The configuration system supports multiple profiles using the `color` parameter as the key.
 This allows you to maintain different presets (e.g., "default", "high-quality", "video-only") and switch between them.

-### Configuration Manager Usage

 <details>
 <summary><b>📘 Click for examples</b></summary>